Chicago: 7 people fatally shot on one day

 Trump vocal on Chicago violence

 As President-elect, Trump encouraged Chicago Mayor Rahm Emanuel to ask for federal assistance.
 Emanuel said he "welcomed" the idea of greater federal assistance to address crime in the city following Trump's comments.

-Shortly after taking office in January, Trump tweeted about the shootings in Chicago: "I will send in the Feds" if they don't fix the "horrible carnage" going on.
+Shortly after taking office in January, Trump tweeted about the shootings in Chicago again: "I will send in the Feds," he wrote, if they don't fix the "horrible carnage" going on.

 Emanuel said federal authorities already play an integral role in fighting crime in the city, referencing the transport of guns across state lines, among other areas.